DATE

 Culture

-• Israeli Society through the Lens of a Camera
+Israeli Society through the Arts

 Israeli cinema continues to develop in terms of both quality and output, winning major awards in festivals throughout the world.
 Participants will sit with a panel of leading film makers, such as Doron Tsabari, Orna BenDor, and Etgar Keret, to hear about how they see contemporary Israeli society and draw on it in their films.